joy-andraos/2023-solution-challenge-GestureGenius/README.md

 7) It displays the cropped hand image (imgCrop) and the resized hand image with a white background (imgWhite).
 8) If the user presses the "s" key, it saves the white-background resized hand image into the specified folder with a timestamped filename.
 The loop continues until the user exits by pressing a key.

-Once the data is collected and cleaned, the next step would be to train the model on the data, and then test it on new unseen data to evaluate if the training was accurate or not.
+Once the data is collected and cleaned, the next step would be to train the model on the data, and then test it on new unseen data to evaluate its accuracy.
 To do so, I used Teachable Machine which is a user-friendly web application that creates machine learning models from collected data.
 I opted for a TensorflowLite model.
 Once my model was trained, I used the main.py code to perform Lebanese-sign-language recognition and test my model.
 The steps are similar to the previous code with a few additions.
 Here's a brief break down of the code:
 1) Import the necessary libraries such as OpenCV (cv2) for computer vision tasks and HandDetector from cvzone library for hand tracking.
 2) Initialize the webcam feed (cap) and the hand detector.
 3) Define parameters like offset (to adjust the size of the cropped image), imgSize (size of the final cropped image), and the folder to save the images.